Home

 It's true that the far northern Australian weather is always very warm no matter what time of year it is and that the temperatures remain the same nearly every day.
 But as you travel further south, you'll find that the southern Australian weather can be hot one day and quite cold the next.

-Typical temperatures in far northern Australia
+Typical temperatures and weather facts concerning far northern Australia

 You'll find that the temperatures don't vary too much throughout the year and remain steady around 31-33°C (88-91°F) by day and 19-25°C (66-77°F) at night.
 The hottest daytime temperatures occur just before the arrival of the wet season (October and November).